tsgates/arch-wiki-markdown/wiki/Diskless_System.md

 Install devtools and arch-install-scripts, and run mkarchroot.

-    # pacman -Syu devtools arch-install-scripts
-    # mkarchroot "$root" base mkinitcpio-nfs-utils nfs-utils
+    # pacstrap -d "$root" base mkinitcpio-nfs-utils nfs-utils

-Note:In all cases mkinitcpio-nfs-utils is still required--ipconfig used in early-boot is provided only by the latter.
+Note:In all cases mkinitcpio-nfs-utils is still required. ipconfig used in early-boot is provided only by the latter.

 Now the initramfs needs to be constructed.
-The shortest configuration,
-#NFSv3, is presented as a "base" upon which all subsequent sections
-modify as-needed.

-NFSv3

-    # vim "$root/etc/mkinitcpio.conf"

-    MODULES="nfsv3"
-    HOOKS="base udev autodetect modconf block filesystems keyboard fsck net" BINARIES=""

-Note:You'll also need to add the appropriate module for your ethernet controller to the MODULES array.

-The initramfs now needs to be rebuilt; the easiest way to do this is via arch-chroot.

-    # arch-chroot "$root" /bin/bash
-    (chroot) # mkinitcpio -p linux
-    (chroot) # exit

-NFSv4
+NFS

 Trivial modifications to the net hook are required in order for NFSv4 mounting to work (not supported by nfsmount--the default for the net hook).

-    # sed s/nfsmount/mount.nfs4/ "$root/usr/lib/initcpio/hooks/net" | tee "$root/usr/lib/initcpio/hooks/net_nfs4"
+    # sed s/nfsmount/mount.nfs4/ "$root/usr/lib/initcpio/hooks/net" > "$root/usr/lib/initcpio/hooks/net_nfs4"
-    # cp "$root/usr/lib/initcpio/install/{net,net_nfs4}"
+    # cp $root/usr/lib/initcpio/install/net{,_nfs4}

 The copy of net is unfortunately needed so it does not get overwritten when mkinitcpio-nfs-utils is updated on the client installation.

-From the base mkinitcpio.conf, replace the nfsv3 module with nfsv4, replace net with net_nfs4, and add /sbin/mount.nfs4 to BINARIES and don't forget to add your network driver to MODULES like this for a Realtek Ethernet controller.

-    # vim "$root/etc/mkinitcpio.conf"

-    MODULES="nfsv4 8139cp"
-    HOOKS="base udev autodetect modconf block filesystems keyboard fsck net_nfs4" BINARIES="/sbin/mount.nfs4"

-Note:You'll also need to add the appropriate module for your ethernet controller to the MODULES array.
+Edit /etc/mkinitcpio.conf and add nfsv4 to MODULES, net_nfs4 to HOOKS, and /usr/bin/mount.nfs4 to BINARIES.

+Next, we chroot into our install and run mkinitcpio:

+    # arch-chroot "$root" /bin/bash
+    # mkinitcpio -p linux

 NBD

 The mkinitcpio-nbd package needs to be installed on the client.
+Build it with makepkg and install it:

-    # pacman --root "$root" --dbpath "$root/var/lib/pacman" -U mkinitcpio-nbd-0.4-1-any.pkg.tar
+    # pacman --root "$root" --dbpath "$root/var/lib/pacman" -U mkinitcpio-nbd-0.4-1-any.pkg.tar.xz

 You will then need to append nbd to your HOOKS array after net; net will configure your networking for you, but not attempt a NFS mount if